Vincenzo Bertolone: Priestly ministry

 He was ordained a priest in Palermo on 17 May 1975 as a member of the order of the Missionary Servants of the Poor.
 He graduated in pedagogy from the University of Palermo in 1981, and obtained his license in Canon Law at the "Angelicum" in Rome in 1985.
 In the same year he received the Postulator certificate from the Congregation for the Causes of Saints and, in 1987, he obtained his doctorate in Canon Law.

 Bertolone was a teacher of the subject of religion in the state secondary schools of Palermo from 1972 to 1984 and was a chaplain at the "Malaspina" Re-education Institute for troubled minors in Palermo from 1975 to 1980.
 From 1975 to 1983 he was the treasurer of the Palermo Educational Institute, and would serve as general treasurer from 1976 to 1989 and general councilor from 1976 2006.
-He was a parish collaborator of "S. Maria della Perseveranza" in Rome from 1983 to 1987, and also in Rome worked at a teacher in a school run by the Ursuline Sisters in 1985 to 1986.
+He was a parish collaborator of "S. Maria della Perseveranza" in Rome from 1983 to 1987, and also in Rome worked as a teacher in a school run by the Ursuline Sisters in 1985 to 1986.
 In 1988 he became an official of the Congregation for institutes of consecrated life and societies of apostolic life, of which he was appointed undersecretary by Pope John Paul II on 12 June 2004.